Father’s Day: What Dad Really Wants For Father’s Day

 The Remote, for the Entire Evening

 Please don't laugh.
 Moms know this as well as dads do: the grownups are often the last people in the family to be "allowed" to pick a show.
 On Dad's own day, let him call the shots.
 Your entire household doesn't have to have SpongeBob on all the time (though, I confess that as the dad, that might be one of the shows I'd pick).

 You may giggle inwardly whenever your husband pulls out his Civil War plastic soldiers and paints them using a tiny brush and a magnifying glass, or powers up World of Warcraft on the computer.
 But if it's what he loves, get him items that will allow him to spend even more time on his favorite hobby.
 His hobby might be a game.
+WoW Classic: Wrath of the Lich King brings dozen of new features on top of the Burning Crusade.
+Read more on DDClub.
 It might be gardening.
 It could be bidding on vintage almanacs on eBay.
 Whatever it is, pick up some supplies, or give him a gift card to the art, yard, or hobby/online shop.

 A Thorough Car Detailing

 My family did this for me one year and I LOVED it.
 It really was the thought that counted, but wow, they certainly did a crackup job of it.
 They cleaned the car inside and out.
 Yes, the kids helped with this; that's the whole point.
 They will be so proud of themselves, and you'll be proud of them.

 Whatever you decide, don't worry, you really can't go wrong.
 A dad who loves his kids will likewise love anything they give him.
 Any gift that's been thought out is a gift that comes from the heart.
 And your love is what we really want for Father's Day.